Daniel J. Tobin: Retirement and death

 Five months later, Beck won approval of a significant reform of the union's internal structure.
 Instead of the four divisions which existed under Tobin, Beck proposed 16 divisions organized around each of the major job categories in the union's membership.
 Although nearly 1,000 Teamster leaders attended the conference in which the restructuring was debated and approved, Tobin did not.

 In 1951, Tobin's tenuous hold on the Teamsters was further exposed when Tom Hickey, reformist leader of the Teamsters in New York City, won election to the executive board.
 Tobin had needed Beck's support to prevent Hickey's election, and Beck refused to give it.

 On September 4, 1952, Tobin announced he would step down as president of the Teamsters at the end of his term.
 But as the mid-October Teamster convention neared, Tobin and his supporters formed a draft movement designed to subvert Beck's control of the delegates.
-Beck retaliated by public supporting the draft movement, but privately threatening to strip Tobin of his pension and benefits should he lose an election.
+Beck retaliated by publicly supporting the draft movement, but privately threatening to strip Tobin of his pension and benefits should he lose an election.

 At the convention which opened on October 14, the 77-year-old Tobin was paid well to vacate the presidency.
 His pay was increased to $50,000 (about $393,000 in 2007 dollars) from $30,000, and the executive board was authorized to pay him this salary for life.
 Beck submitted a resolution asking Tobin to stay on as president, but forced Tobin to refuse.
 As further humiliation, Tobin nominated Beck for president.
 He was elected by acclamation.
 Beck pushed through a number of changes intended to make it harder for a challenger to build the necessary majority to unseat a president or reject his policies.

 After William Green died on November 20, 1952, Meany and Tobin contended for the presidency of the AFL.
 Tobin fell short by one vote on the first informal ballot.
 He withdrew from the running, convinced that Meany would eventually defeat him.
 The formal vote taken after his withdrawal was unanimous for Meany.
 Tobin resigned from the AFL executive council the same day.

 Tobin settled in Miami Beach, Florida, in a lavish home built for him by the union (which also supplied him, free of charge, with a car and driver, full-time maid, and reimbursement for all incidental expenses for the rest of his life).
 In October 1955, he was flown to Indianapolis, Indiana, and hospitalized at St. Vincent's Hospital suffering from hypertension and coronary heart disease.
 He died from complications related to the two diseases on November 14, 1955.
 He was interred in Indianapolis.

 Tobin left his wife a $5,000 a month income (about $38,900 a month in 2007 dollars).
 The income was paid from a trust fund of undisclosed size.
 The trust fund was then divided amongst his children.